AndrewPoyntz/time-ago-pipe/README.md

 ## Usage
 It can be imported into your angular project, as you would for any other library.

-The d.ts files are included, so typings should be picked up automatically  :+1:
+The d.ts files are included, so typings should be picked up automatically.

+& thanks to awesome contributors, should now be AoT friendly too.

 #### SystemJS
 in your system config file: